Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

   Search for BR/EDR devices.
 - Unbond:
   Un-pair the selected device.
 Paired devices will show 'link' icon.
-- Patch file download:
+- Firmwre download:
-  *** NOTE *** 20719/20721/208xx/20735/20835 devices do not support this option.
-  Normally the embedded application is downloaded to the board through BTSDK.
-  If desired, the ClientControl application can be used to directly load an embedded application built with DIRECT_LOAD option.
-This produces a patch (.hcd) file in the build folder containing the embedded application.
-To download a patch file to a board, click the 'Browse' button to select the hcd file.
+  ClientControl application can be used to upgrade the firmware on the board.
+  After an embedded application is built, there will be a .OTA.BIN file in the build folder (the same file that is used in OTA upgrade).
+Click the 'Browse' button to select the .OTA.BIN file, then click the 'Download' button to start the download.
+The serial port needs to be opened before this operation.
-  The 'Local BD Address' will be programmed to the board during the patch file download process.
-Before clicking on the 'Download' button, close the serial port if open and select the desired port number in the drop-down box.
-Prepare the WICED BT board using the reset/recovery procedure.
-Then click the 'Download' button.
+  Please note this firmware download does not clean up parameters saved on the board.
+It only upgrades the firmware.

 AV Source (A2DP Source):
 +++++++++++++++++++++++
-Setup: app - 'watch'.
+Setup: app - watch
 Peer device - headset, speaker, car-kit
 - Connect
   Connect to the selected BR/EDR device to create an A2DP connection.
 The peer